S. Rajaratnam: Political career

+Rajaratnam was a leading advocate of an independent and non-aligned foreign policy for Singapore.
+He argued that alignment with a major power could compromise the foreign-policy autonomy of small states, and maintained that non-alignment allowed countries such as Singapore to adopt positions based on the merits of individual international issues rather than the interests of larger powers.

+Consistent with his policy of maintaining relations with all major powers, Rajaratnam visited the Soviet Union in 1976, where he met Soviet Foreign Minister Andrei Gromyko.
+According to diplomat Kishore Mahbubani, Rajaratnam emphasised that although Singapore was non-communist domestically, its foreign policy was not anti-communist and sought constructive relations with both Western and communist states.

+Rajaratnam opposed the inclusion of Sri Lanka for ASEAN membership in 1967 based on the country's domestic situation which was unstable and not good for a new organisation.

 During his tenure as Minister for Labour, Rajaratnam implemented tough labour laws to attempt to restore stability in the Singapore's economy and attracted multinational corporations to invest in Singapore.

 Throughout his political career, Rajaratnam had played a key role in the pragmatic and technocratic PAP government that radically improved Singapore's economic situation, alongside huge developments in social development on the island with massive expansion of healthcare programmes, pensions, public housing and maintaining an extremely low unemployment rate.
 This is well underlined by his following statement:

 "We believe in a democratic society by governments freely and periodically elected by the people...
 We believe, in the virtue of hard work and that those who work harder in society should be given greater rewards...
 We believe that the world does not owe us a living and that we have to earn our keep."

+Rajaratnam remained a supporter of parliamentary democracy throughout his political career.
+According to later recollections by Kishore Mahbubani, he maintained that democracy, despite its imperfections, was essential to Singapore's political system and occasionally differed from Lee Kuan Yew on this issue.

+According to Mahbubani, Rajaratnam encouraged frank discussion among officials and welcomed views that challenged prevailing assumptions.
+Mahbubani recalled that Rajaratnam frequently advised his colleagues:

+"Never tell me what you think I want to hear.
+Always tell me what I ought to hear".

 Nonetheless, Rajaratnam did not believe in the need for a strong opposition in Parliament, which he considered "non-communist subversion"; he was unapologetic about the dominant party system in Singapore saying: